-- 905.8 A1 The level of the self-interest threat might be impacted if fees payable by the Assurance Client for the Assurance Engagement or other services are overdue during the period of the Assurance Engagement. - 905.8 A2 It is generally expected that the Firm will obtain payment of such fees before the assurance report is issued. - 905.8 A3 Factors that are relevant in evaluating the level of such a self-interest threat include: - The significance of the overdue fees to the Firm. - The length of time the fees have been overdue. - The Firm's assessment of the ability and willingness of the client or other relevant party to pay the overdue fee. - 905.8 A4 Examples of actions that might be safeguards to address such a self-interest threat include: - Obtaining partial payment of overdue fees. - Having an appropriate reviewer who did not take part in the Assurance Engagement review the work performed. - R905.9 When a significant part of fees due from an Assurance Client remains unpaid for a long time, the Firm shall determine: - (a) Whether the overdue fees might be equivalent to a loan to the client, in which case the requirements and application material set out in Section 911 are applicable; and - (b) Whether it is appropriate for the Firm to be re-appointed or continue the Assurance Engagement.
+- 905.8 A1 The level of the self-interest threat might be impacted if fees payable by the Assurance

+Client for the Assurance Engagement or other services are overdue during the period of the Assurance Engagement. - 905.84 A21 A self-interest threat might be created if a significant part of fees is not paid before the assurance report, if any, for the following period is issued.
+It is generally expected that the Firm will obtain payment of such fees before the assurance report is issued.
+The requirements and application material set out in Section 911 with respect to loans and guarantees might also apply to situations where such unpaid fees exist. - 905.8 A3 Factors that are relevant in evaluating the level of such a self-interest threat include: - The significance of the overdue fees to the Firm. - The length of time the fees have been overdue. - The Firm's assessment of the ability and willingness of the client or other relevant party to pay the overdue fee. - 905.84 A42 Examples of actions that might be safeguards to address such a self-interest threat include: - Obtaining partial payment of overdue fees. - Having an appropriate reviewer who did not take part in the Assurance Engagement review the work performed. - R905.95 When a significant part of fees due from an Assurance Client remains unpaid for a long time, the Firm shall determine: - (a) Whether the overdue fees might be equivalent to a loan to the client, in which case the requirements and application material set out in Section 911 are applicable; and

+(b) Whether it is appropriate for the Firm to be re-appointed or continue the Assurance Engagement.

-Total Fees - Fee Dependency
+Total Fees - Relative SizeFee Dependency